skylar system y'all/they #

 - "Y'all / you all" is how we prefer others to refer to the system as a whole.

-Please don’t refer to the system with singular pronouns like she/he/they unless you know who’s fronting.
-And we’d prefer not to be called it/its as a system, even though one of our headmates uses that for themself.
+Please don't refer to the system with singular pronouns like she/he/they unless you know who's fronting.
+We'd prefer not to be called it/its as a system.

 internal communication #

-Our system regularly communicates — sometimes whoever’s fronting might speak aloud and mentally hear responses from other headmates, other times we have full conversations entirely in our head.
-These internal conversations feel vivid and real; Ethan and Zari frequently have conversations that are so detailed and lifelike, we genuinely expect to find chat logs of them.
+Our system regularly communicates — sometimes whoever's fronting might speak aloud and mentally hear responses from other headmates, other times we have full conversations entirely in our head.
+These internal conversations are vivid and real.

 This kind of internal dialogue helps us navigate daily life, process emotions, and coordinate fronting more smoothly.
 We have been working on building internal structure for further communication and cooperation, though switching remains mostly involuntary right now.